Pirates of the Caribbean: Dead Man's Chest: Plot

-Meanwhile, Elizabeth's father Governor Swann frees her from jail but is captured himself.
-Elizabeth bargains with Beckett to find the compass herself and makes her way to Tortuga, where she finds both Jack and a drunken Norrington.
-Jack hires a new crew, including Elizabeth and Norrington, and Elizabeth uses the compass to find the chest.
-All parties arrive on Isla Cruces, where the chest is buried, but a three-way sword fight breaks out between Jack, Will, and Norrington, who all want the heart for their respective goals: Jack wants to call off the Kraken and negate his debt to Jones; Will wants to release his father from the Dutchman; and Norrington wants to regain his life as a Navy officer.
-In the chaos, Norrington secretly steals the heart and runs off, pretending to lure away the Dutchmans crew.
-Jones attacks the Pearl with the Kraken, which kills most of the crew and destroys all but one of the Pearl's lifeboats, but Jack, who briefly fled the battle, returns and wounds the Kraken with a net full of gunpowder and rum.
+Meanwhile, Elizabeth's father, Governor Swann, breaks her out of prison but is captured himself.
+Elizabeth steals the Letters of Marque from Beckett and makes her way to Tortuga, where she finds both Jack and a drunken Norrington.
+Jack tricks Elizabeth into using his compass to find Jones' chest.
+All parties arrive on Isla Cruces, where the chest is buried.
+A three-way sword fight breaks out between Jack, Will, and Norrington, who all want the heart for their respective goals: Jack wants to call off the Kraken and negate his debt to Jones; Will wants to release his father from the Dutchman; and Norrington intends to regain his life as a Navy officer.
+Norrington secretly steals the heart and the Letters of Marque in the chaos before running off, pretending to lure away the Dutchman crew.
+Jones and the Kraken attack the Pearl, killing most of the crew and destroying all but one of the Pearl's lifeboats.
+Jack uses the boat to flee the battle briefly but returns to help wound the Kraken with a net full of gunpowder and rum.

-Jack orders the survivors to abandon ship, but Elizabeth, realizing the Kraken only wants Jack, tricks him by kissing him and chains him to the mast so that the crew can escape.
-The Kraken drags Jack and the Pearl to Davy Jones' Locker, and Jones declares their debt is settled, but then opens the chest and discovers, to his rage, that his heart is gone.
-In Port Royal, Norrington gives Beckett the heart and the Letters of Marque meant for Jack, allowing him back into the navy, as well as allowing Beckett to gain control of Davy Jones and the seas.
-The Pearls crew takes shelter with Tia Dalma, where they all agree to rescue Jack.
-Tia Dalma introduces the captain who will guide them: the resurrected Hector Barbossa.
+Jack orders the survivors to abandon ship, but Elizabeth realizes the Kraken only wants Jack.
+Elizabeth tricks Jack and chains him to the mast so the crew can escape while the Kraken drags Jack and the Pearl to the depths.
+Seemingly satisfied that Sparrow's debt is settled, Jones opens the chest to find his heart missing.
+Norrington gives Beckett the Letters and Jones's heart, reinstating him in the Navy and allowing the East India Trading Company to gain control of Jones.
+Jack's crew returns to Tia Dalma, where they agree about the possibility of rescuing Sparrow at "world's end".
+Tia Dalma introduces their guide: the resurrected Hector Barbossa.